-- 1. The delivery of around 150 new dwellings; - 2.
-Provision of public open space and green linkages to existing footpaths and rights of way; - 3.
-The incorporation of natural features such as trees, the existing pond and landform features into any development proposal; - 4.
-Creating a readily recognisable Green Belt boundary, that will endure in the long term, along the western edge by tree planting and landscaping along the existing hedge line extending north-eastwards to the existing pond; - 5.
-Pedestrian and cycle links to new and existing residential areas, shops, schools and health facilities; and - 6.
-On site provision, or where appropriate, relevant contributions towards highways and transport, education, health, open space and community facilities.
+1. The delivery of around 150 new dwellings;

+2. Provision of public open space and green linkages to existing footpaths and rights of way;

+3. The incorporation of natural features such as trees, the existing pond and landform features into any development proposal;

+4. Creating a readily recognisable Green Belt boundary, that will endure in the long term, along the western edge by tree planting and landscaping along the existing hedge line extending north-eastwards to the existing pond;

+5. Pedestrian and cycle links to new and existing residential areas, shops, schools and health facilities; and a.
+The development would be expected to contribute towards off-site road infrastructure improvements in the central, western and southern/south western Macclesfield area.

+6. On site provision, or where appropriate, relevant contributions towards highways and transport, education, health, open space and community facilities.